-One of Commissioner Pitter’s first efforts under DOR360 – an initiative launched to enhance communications throughout the DOR community – was to understand the 355U filing process for combined reporting from the perspectives of taxpayers and practitioners.
+One of the first efforts under DOR360 – an initiative launched to enhance communications throughout the DOR community – was to understand the 355U filing process for combined reporting from the perspectives of taxpayers and practitioners.
 A group of taxpayers with combined reporting experience joined forces with representatives from DOR’s Audit, Legal and Communications divisions to develop a survey for taxpayers and practitioners to provide us with feedback.
-The survey was initiated earlier this year, and sent again after the October filing, resulting in thoughtful feedback on the filing process.
-Separately, the major software vendors provided their perspectives.
+The survey was initiated in 2014, resulting in thoughtful feedback on the filing process.
+Separately, the major software vendors provided their perspectives

 - Schedule CD